gothinkster/realworld-starter-kit/backend/README.md

 * Add requests' bodies validation returning as many errors as wrong fields
 * Document code (Dokka)
 * Publish front end in GitHub pages
+* Publish in Docker Registry
+* Deploy on GCP
+* ITs coverage is not added

 ## API